lightblueseas/linuxstuff/README.md

 this should be the output:
 /usr/bin/zsh

-A better install description of zsh is on this link https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH.
+A detailed install description of zsh is on this link https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH.

 ### Install git
 ```shell